On Focusing Statistical Power for Searches and Measurements in Particle Physics: Experiments and Results

 \section{Experiments and Results}

 We highlight two applications -- a \textit{measurement} of the coupling of Higgs bosons to tau leptons and a \textit{search} for the existence of weakly interacting massive particles (WIMPs).
-The likelihoods are computed from bins of a histogram according to to the counting experiment convention as described in Appendix~\ref{sec:experimental_setup}.
-We compare LRS confidence intervals with FTS where we use truncated Gaussian focus functions of various widths (both narrow and wide choices), to demonstrate the robustness of our qualitative conclusions to these choices.
+The likelihoods are computed from bins of a histogram according to the counting experiment convention as described in Appendix~\ref{sec:experimental_setup}.
+We compare LRS confidence intervals with FTS where we use truncated Gaussian focus functions of various widths (both narrow and wide choices), to demonstrate the robustness of our qualitative conclusions to these choices as well as offering a rationale for making a specific choice in each study.
 To compute critical values, we adopt the procedure described in Section~\ref{sec:construction}.